 elderly man at a restaurant

 As we grow older, our taste buds, our likes & dislikes and even our energy levels change.
-If you’re a senior above 60 planning to go out for dinner – something simple and fun once – won’t be the same anymore.
-You will be bothered and upset by the noise and the happening atmosphere of some restaurants – while the trendy and unhealthy fast food won’t satisfy your palate anymore.
+If you’re a senior above 60 planning to go out for dinner, something simple and fun once, may not be the same anymore.
+You may be bothered and upset by the noise and the happening atmosphere of some restaurants; the trendy and unhealthy fast food may not satisfy your palate anymore.

-Let me share with you 10 types of restaurants that aren’t aren’t cut out for you after 60.
+Let me share with you 10 types of restaurants that many after 60 say they don’t enjoy going to.

 Trendy, Overcrowded Hotspots

-These are the types of places we see on social media – but they don’t exist in reality.
-To wait an hour plus to get a table, standing in a crowded restaurant, screaming over loud music so you can be heard…just isn’t worth it anymore.
+These are the types of places we see on social media; they aren’t the same in reality.
+To wait an hour plus to get a table, standing in a crowded restaurant, screaming over loud music so you can be heard, just isn’t worth it anymore for most seniors.

 Restaurants with Overly Complicated Menus

-Pages and pages of options – when sometimes all you need is something basic and filling.
-Inventive dishes with difficult-to-pronounce ingredients are unnecessary for me at this age now — old favorites are more satisfying.
+Many seniors don’t like the restaurants where there are no paper menus, where you have to struggle to scan a QR code just to see the options.
+Then, having to scroll through pages and pages of options; when sometimes all you need is something basic and filling.
+Inventive dishes with difficult-to-pronounce ingredients are unnecessary for many at this age now; old favorites are more satisfying.

 All-You-Can-Eat Buffets